-77. At the same time, the JISC is aware of the uncertainty surrounding the future of JI, and the Kyoto Protocol more generally.
+- 82. At the same time, the JISC is aware of the uncertainty surrounding the future of JI, and the Kyoto Protocol more generally.
 As Parties continue their deliberations under the Ad Hoc Working Group on Further Commitments for Annex I Parties under the Kyoto Protocol (AWG-KP) and the Ad Hoc Working Group on Long-term Cooperative Action under the Convention (AWG-LCA), it is not yet clear what level of ambition in reducing emissions will be adopted by developed countries or what form such targets will take.
-This is of acute relevance to the future of JI, as JI was originally envisioned to assist Annex I Parties in meeting their emission targets under the Kyoto Protocol, and because ERUs need to be converted from either assigned amount units (AAUs) or removal units (RMUs).

-78. It is the understanding of the JISC that the eligibility requirements adopted for JI by the CMP would not restrict Parties, or legal entities authorized by them, from continuing to have projects determined or emission reductions and removal enhancements verified beyond 2012.
-However, it is also the JISC's understanding that the underlying AAUs may not be issued in the absence of targets for a second commitment period under the Kyoto Protocol entering into force and that some elements of the accounting rules for land-use, land-use change, and forestry need to be completed in order to be applicable after the first commitment period before RMUs may be issued.
-Under these circumstances, while the projects themselves would be able to continue unimpeded, there could be no issuance of ERUs until the Parties' targets for a period beyond 2012 enter into force.
+This is of acute relevance to the future of JI, as JI was originally envisioned to assist Annex I Parties in meeting their emission targets under the Kyoto Protocol, and because ERUs need to be converted from either assigned amount units (AAUs) or removal units (RMUs). - 83.
+It is the understanding of the JISC that the eligibility requirements adopted for JI by the CMP would not restrict Parties, or legal entities authorized by them, from continuing to have projects determined or emission reductions and removal enhancements verified beyond 2012.
+However, it is also the JISC's understanding that AAUs for the second commitment period will not be issued in the absence of the relevant targets having entered into force and that some elements of the accounting rules for land use, land-use change, and forestry need to be completed in order to be applicable after the first commitment period before RMUs may be issued.
+Under these circumstances, while the projects themselves would be able to continue unimpeded, it needs to be clarified whether the issuance of ERUs can occur before the Parties' targets for a period beyond 2012 enter into force. - 84.
+Uncertainty regarding the continuity of the CDM and JI in the post-2012 period is often cited as a major hindrance to investment in both mechanisms, as longer crediting periods are typically required to ensure the financial viability of projects.
+Of the PDDs received under the Track 2 procedure in recent years, most envisage a continuation of crediting beyond 2012 and some host Parties have begun approving projects with longer crediting periods, on the understanding that JI will continue beyond 2012. - 85.
+A further area of uncertainty often identified by JI stakeholders is how JI activities under the first commitment period would be "closed off" as part of the transition to a second commitment period under the Kyoto Protocol, or any other form of new commitments for the period beyond 2012.
+In the understanding of the JISC, as ERUs issued for the first commitment period are to relate to emission reductions or removal enhancements that occur from 1 January 2008 to 31 December 2012, it will be necessary that verification activities relevant to this first commitment period to continue in 2013 and perhaps thereafter.29 The consequent issuance of ERUs would however need to occur soon after the end of the 2012 if they are to be used for compliance purposes by Parties or entities.30

-&lt;sup>28 Decision 9/CMP.1, annex, paragraphs 20-24 and 29.
+28 Decision 9/CMP.1, annex, paragraphs 20-24 and 29.